RobynSoar/woohoo-salon/README.md

 ### Version Control

-The site was created using the GitPod Code editor and pushed to GitHUb to the remote repository 'woohoo-salon'
+The site was created using the Git editor and pushed to GitHUb to the remote repository 'woohoo-salon'

 The following git commands were used throughout development to push code to the remote repository: